tomjoht/simplifying-complexity/_docs/ensuring-information-harmony-in-the-larger-documentation-landscape.md

 The ability to surface similar information returns us to the topic of metadata, which we touched on in the previous topic ([Discoverability through metadata &mdash; strategies to guide users through complex, non-linear systems](discoverability-through-metadata.html)).
 In that previous section, I kept the discussion fairly high-level, but now we'll get a bit deeper.
 First, each topic should have a clearly identify owner (identified through an `owner` tag).

 The owner is easy enough to identify.
-For each topic, we must merely identify a primary person who owns the feature, service, or approach.
+For each topic, we merely identify a primary person who owns the feature, service, or approach.
 This owner can help be identified in a gating workflow with the introduction of new content &mdash; that is, before content on the page is published or updated, the owner is consulted and signs off.

 However, the larger task is to see how this information fits into the broader information landscape.
 This task is what separates the contributing specialist from the higher-level analysist and thinker.
 One must survey what else has been written on the topic and evaluate whether the new information harmonizes with it.

 One approach for this might be to develop a taxonomy for the products and terms in your company, and then meticulously tag each piece of content with the terms from this taxonomy.
-Tags need to align with a controlled vocabulary to prevent them from going in 10 different directions.
-For example, without a controlled vocabulary specified in a taxonomy, content related to "media session" could be tagged as "media-session," "MediaSession,", "Media Session," "mediasession", "mediaSession," and more.
+Tags would need to align with a controlled vocabulary to prevent them from going in 10 different directions.
+For example, without a controlled vocabulary specified in a taxonomy, content related to "media session" could be tagged as "media-session," "MediaSession," "Media Session," "mediasession," "mediaSession," and more.

 However, this approach is fraught with error for a number of reasons: